SauceCat/RAGS/docs/generation/BLEU.md

 ## Limitations
 BLEU's primary drawback for evaluating generated answers is its focus on token-level accuracy, which is less important than overall semantic correctness.
 Variations in wording are acceptable as long as the intended meaning is preserved.

+But it might be suitable for QA systems where the answer is expected to be a verbatim match with the reference.
+For example, the answer might be event dates, names, or other factual information.

 ## Calculation

 Here's a step-by-step explanation with a concrete example: